syncfusion-content/maui-docs/MAUI/TreeView/working-with-treeview.md

 ---
 layout: post
 title: Working with TreeView in .NET MAUI TreeView Control | Syncfusion
-description: Learn here all about Working with TreeView support in Syncfusion .NET MAUI TreeView (SfTreeView) control and more.
+description: Learn here about Working with TreeView support in Syncfusion .NET MAUI TreeView (SfTreeView) control and more.
-platform: .NET MAUI
+platform: MAUI
 control: SfTreeView
 documentation: ug
 ---